faeztassawar/Web-Based-Inventory-Management-System/README.md

    - Download from [here](https://www.eclipse.org/downloads/).
    - Make sure the **Eclipse IDE for Java EE Developers** is installed as it provides the necessary tools for working with web applications.

+You also have to set respective path variables in your system environment variables.

 ## Setup Instructions

 - Import this project in Eclipse.